Morda: Coal mining and brick making

 There were several good sources of coal in Shropshire and in its heyday in the 1800s the local mining industry rivalled neighbouring Staffordshire in its output.
 Contributing to this productivity was coal extracted from Morda, Coed-y-go and Trefonen.
 The coal in the area was often close to the surface and accordingly the bell pit was a common method of extraction.

 By the turn of the 19th century, the Ellesmere Canal and the Shropshire Union offshoot opened up the markets to the north and for some fifty years, much coal mining would take place in Morda.
-In 1813 the Morda Tramway was laid down to transport coal to the canal at Maesbury.
-In 1860 local entrepreneur Thomas Savin constructed a railway to link the Morda pits to the main line of the Cambrian Railway at Whitehaven, near Llynclys.
+In 1813, the Morda Tramway was laid down to transport coal to the canal at Maesbury.
+In 1860, local entrepreneur Thomas Savin constructed a railway to link the Morda pits to the main line of the Cambrian Railway at Whitehaven, near Llynclys.
 The railway opened in 1861 but Savin's bankruptcy in 1866 ended matters and his mine closed in 1869.

 As some of the mines in the area became flooded, their owners turned instead to utilising the clay dug out as a by-product of mining.
 This clay was most often used in the making of bricks and pottery items.

 Coal extraction had mostly ended in the Morda field by 1900.

 Morda House

 The village was home to Morda House, otherwise known as the House of Industry or Oswestry Workhouse, originally opened in 1792 as the communal workhouse for Oswestry, Chirk and Llansilin.
-After the Poor Law Amendment Act of 1834 the workhouse's scope was extended to take in people from many more of the surrounding parishes.
+After the Poor Law Amendment Act 1834 the workhouse's scope was extended to take in people from many more of the surrounding parishes.

 The main workhouse was a substantial three-storey building that could accommodate up to 300 inmates.
-In 1891 a 16-bed isolation hospital was erected to the south-east of the workhouse.
+In 1891, a 16-bed isolation hospital was erected to the south-east of the workhouse.
 This later became the Oswestry and Chirk Isolation Hospital, and then Greenfields Hospital.
 Since the 1980s the former hospital has housed Morda & Sweeney Social Club.

 The main workhouse building was destroyed by fire in 1982.
 The only surviving part of it was a two-storey section that was later incorporated into a private residence.

 Morda United F.C.

-The village is home to the football club Morda United, which plays at the Weston Road Ground.
-The club was first founded as Morda F.C. in the 1800s, but folded in the mid 1900s.
+The village was home to the football club Morda United, which played at the Weston Road Ground.
+The club was first founded as Morda F.C. in the 1800s, but folded in the mid-1900s.
 The club was reformed in the 1970s under the name of Morda United F.C. and played throughout central Wales and the West Midlands for more than 40 years.
 Notable success came in 1991, when the club became Mid Wales Football League champions.
 Following a period of dormancy from 2017, Morda United reformed and returned to playing action in 2020 in the Shropshire County Football League.
+However the club folded again in June 2025.